yaptide/yaptide/README.md

 # Testing API with command-line tools

-Currently dummy converter ignores the content of json sent in request's body so it can contains anything.
+Currently, the dummy converter ignores the JSON content sent in the request's body so it can contain anything.

 Example curl for Windows:
 ```shell